Samuel Hardy

-Samuel Hardy (June 10, 1758 – October 17, 1785) was an American lawyer, planter and politician, who served as a delegate to the Continental Congress and in the Virginia House of Delegates representing Isle of Wight County, as well as briefly on Virginia's Executive Council and as Lieutenant Governor of Virginia.
+Samuel Hardy (June 10, 1758 – October 17, 1785) was an American lawyer, planter, and politician who served as a delegate to the Continental Congress and in the Virginia House of Delegates, representing Isle of Wight County, as well as briefly on Virginia's Executive Council and as Lieutenant Governor of Virginia.

 Early and family life

-Born in Isle of Wight County, Virginia, to planter Richard Hardy (who served two terms in the House of Burgesses) and his wife, Samuel received a private education suitable to his class, including studies at Virginia's College of William and Mary to the extent it was open during the American Revolutionary War 1776-1781 time period and he was not serving in the legislature.
-His grandfather, George Hardy (or Harddie) had emigrated from England, established the family's plantations and represented Isle of Wight county several times in the decade beginning in 1642.
-Samuel married and was survived by his widow and at least sons Thomas and William who served as his executors.
+Born in Isle of Wight County, Virginia, to the planter Richard Hardy (who served two terms in the House of Burgesses) and his wife, Samuel received a private education suitable to his class, including studies at Virginia's College of William and Mary to the extent that it was open during the American Revolutionary War from 1776 to 1781 and he was not serving in the legislature.
+His grandfather, George Hardy (or Harddie) had emigrated from England, established the family's plantations, and represented Isle of Wight County several times in the decade beginning in 1642.
+Samuel married and was survived by his widow and at least his sons Thomas and William, who served as his executors.

 Career

 Following admission to the Virginia bar on October 1, 1778, Hardy began a law practice.
-Two days later, voters in Isle of Wight county first chose him to represent them to complete the term of Major Josiah Parker, who was leading Virginia troops with the Continental Army and had been disqualified by the Virginia House of Delegates in the term's first session, but who subsequently won re-election to serve alongside John Scarsbrook Wills, as did Hardy for three consecutive one-year terms (1780-1782).
-In June 1781 Hardy began his brief service on Virginia's Executive Council, and from May 29 to October 11, 1782, served as Lieutenant Governor of Virginia.
+Two days later, voters in Isle of Wight County first chose him to represent them to complete the term of Major Josiah Parker, who was leading Virginia troops with the Continental Army and had been disqualified by the Virginia House of Delegates in the term's first session but subsequently won re-election to serve alongside John Scarsbrook Wills, as did Hardy for three consecutive one-year terms (1780–1782).
+In June 1781 Hardy began his brief service on Virginia's Executive Council, and from May 29 to October 11, 1782, he served as Lieutenant Governor of Virginia.

-Elected to the Continental Congress from Virginia, Hardy served from 1783 until 1785.
-On May 6, 1784, he voted against the resolution in the Congress restricting the salary of a foreign minister of the United States to $8,000, and on May 7 opposed the motion that the salary of a United States Secretary for Foreign Affairs should not exceed $3,000 per annum.
-In May 1784, Hardy nominated Thomas Jefferson as minister plenipotentiary to Europe to assist John Adams and Benjamin Franklin in negotiating treaties of commerce; and in January 1785, was a member of a committee that reported on letters that had been received from United States ministers in Europe relative to a foreign loan.
+Elected to the Continental Congress from Virginia, Hardy served from 1783 to 1785.
+On May 6, 1784, he voted against the resolution in the Congress restricting the salary of a foreign minister of the United States to $8,000, and on May 7, he opposed the motion that the salary of a United States Secretary for Foreign Affairs should not exceed $3,000 per annum.
+In May 1784, Hardy nominated Thomas Jefferson as minister plenipotentiary to Europe to assist John Adams and Benjamin Franklin in negotiating treaties of commerce, and in January 1785, was a member of a committee that reported on letters that had been received from United States ministers in Europe relative to a foreign loan.